 - Copy of your entire Form I-20 issued for applying for reinstatement purpose (sign the I-20 in the Student Attestation box at the bottom of page 1 before making a copy)

-- Copy of paper or print-out of electronic Form I-94 (please click on the link for instructions) and copy of your dependent(s) if applicable
+- Copy of paper or print-out of electronic Form I-94 and copy of your dependent(s) if applicable

 - Complete USCIS Form I-539 Application to Extend/Change Nonimmigrant Status and submit the appropriate fee.
 If you write a personal check, your address and phone number should appear on the check.
 You may also pay the fee with a money order or a cashier's check.